Skip to main content

 • Collection

-We delve deeper into each section to give you all the information you need.
+We'll delve deeper into each component to give you all the information you need.

-Let's start by introducing the first entity, because before we talk about meters and consumption, we need to take a step back and ask: where is the meter located?
+Let's start by introducing the first entity, because before we talk about meters and consumption, we need to take a step back and ask ourselves: where is the meter located?
 At what address?
-The answer is a location and location groups.
+The answer is a (service) location and location groups.

-Billing details can be specified for each pledge group, including a different IBAN bank account, logo, colors used on billing documents, contact information and billing standards (such as frequency of advance and invoice, payment period, product and invoice date).
+Billing details can be specified for each location group, including a different Bank account and sort code, logo, colors used on billing documents, contact details, and billing standards (such as advance and invoice frequency, payment terms, product, and invoice date).

-When invoices are created for a service location contract that belongs to a location group, the location group settings are taken into account when generating invoices for that location.
+When invoices are created for a contract of a service location that belongs to a location group, the location group settings are taken into account when generating the invoices for that location.

 Meters and consumption

-Now that we have explained the "where," we need to talk about the "what" and the "who."
-Let's introduce the next two entities, namely the meters and consumption and the customer.
+Now that we've explained the "where," we need to discuss the "what" and the "who."
+Let's introduce the following two entities: meters, consumption, and the customer.

 One of the foundations of Zero Friction is receiving measurements from various measuring devices.
-We support meters of different brands and enable connection to both individual (meters at a service location) and shared meters (meters at location groups).
+We support meters from various brands and enable connections to both individual meters (meters at a service location) and shared meters (meters in groups of locations).

-These measurements -collected on a regular basis- are then transferred and converted into consumption (the difference between two measurements) spread over the period between those two measurements.
-For example, if one measurement is taken per month, the consumption is spread equally over all the days in that month.
+These measurements—collected regularly—are then transferred and converted into consumption (the difference between two measurements) spread over the period between those two measurements.
+For example, if one measurement is taken per month, consumption is evenly distributed across all days in that month.

-In practice, there may be a service location where hot water, heat, water, electricity, gas and other services are provided.
-This means there is one service location with multiple services and a contract that links the customer and their product (with specific rates and billing items) to the service location.
-We will explain later the different entities involved in this process, but this is already a good example to start with.
+In practice: a service location can provide hot water, heat, water, electricity, gas, and other services.
+This means there's a single service location with multiple services, and a contract that links the customer and their product (with specific rates and billing items) to the service location.
+We'll explain the various entities involved in this process later, but this is a good example to start with.

-Let's move on to the next entities, specifically the customer:
+Let's move on to the next entities, specifically the customers:

-A customer is a person or an organization that has one or more contracts in a particular organization.
-This entity is important because it informs you about the type of subject who lives at that specific address.
-Zero Friction also allows you to add as much information about your customer as possible, such as contact details, bank details with standard fields or by adding custom fields if you are missing something.
-You can also calculate different VAT rates depending on whether the customer is an individual or an organization and we support social rates.
+A customer is a person or organization that has one or more contracts with a specific organization.
+This entity is important because it tells you what type of person resides at that specific address.
+Zero Friction allows you to add as much information as possible about your customer.
+In addition to standard fields for contact and bank details, you can also add custom fields if you're missing something.
+You can also apply different VAT rates (private or business customers) and indicate whether a customer is eligible for a social tariff.

 Contract and Product Management

-The next entity we want to introduce is the contract.
 A contract is a legally binding agreement that outlines the terms of a business relationship between a customer and the service location.
-Our solution, to bill your end customer, not only do you need to know which address is being served to which customer, but you also need to know which rate terms apply.
+To invoice your end customer, you not only need to know which address is being served by which customer, but you also need to know the applicable pricing terms.

-At Zero Friction, we work with products that easily group specific invoice items.
-Each product contains invoice items that can be fixed costs with a fixed price or variable costs that depend on consumption.
-The total amount on the invoice is the sum of all invoice items.
-Grouping invoice items into a product for a particular type of contract makes work easier because a product can be used for multiple contracts that follow a particular billing plan.
-Products can be easily updated with new prices and rates for a given period or year.
-When you update a product, it automatically updates all contracts in which it is used, so you don't have to update each contract individually.
+At Zero Friction, we work with "products" that easily group specific invoice items.
+Each product contains invoice items: these can be fixed costs with a fixed price or variable costs that depend on consumption.
+The total invoice amount is the sum of all invoice items.
+Grouping invoice items into a product simplifies work, as a product can be used for multiple contracts that follow a specific billing plan.
+Products can easily be updated with new prices and rates for a specific period or year.
+Updating a product automatically updates all contracts in which it's used, so you don't have to update each contract individually.

-Knowing this, you can establish a contract that ends with the invoices sent to your end customer.
+Knowing this, you can set up a contract that ends with the invoices being sent to your end customer.

-Contracts can be entered into for any number of services provided at a location, but it is also possible for a contract to cover only specific services within the location.
-For example, a customer may contract for heating services but not for cooling services at a location that offers both.
+Contracts can be concluded for any number of services provided at a location, but it's also possible for a contract to cover only specific services within the location.
+For example, a customer might contract for heating services but not for cooling services at a location that offers both.

-A contract states not only what services are provided, but also how the customer will be charged for those services.
-This includes information such as the specific product being used, the frequency of the service and the bank account into which the charges will be deposited.
-By including these details in the contract, both the client and the service provider can clearly understand what is expected of each party and avoid any misunderstandings or disputes.
+A contract not only specifies the services provided but also how the customer will be charged for those services.
+This includes information such as the specific product used, the frequency of the service, and the bank account where the charges will be deposited.
+By including these details in the contract, both the customer and the service provider can clearly understand what is expected of each party and can prevent any misunderstandings or disputes.

-As a reminder, we have meters, connected to an address where a person or organization lives, and the end customer has contracted for a certain type of services with a certain frequency delivered to the served location (or location group).
+As a reminder, we have meters connected to an address where a person or organization lives, and the end customer has entered into a contract for a certain type of service at a certain frequency that is delivered to the location (or group of locations) served.

 Billing

-Once the contract is signed, the invoice (or multiple invoices if there is an advance invoice) is created and the end customer is invoiced.
-Invoices are automatically triggered by Zero Friction as long as the billing information is correct.
-Usually this means that the meter readings must be available for the start and end date of the billing period (in order to calculate the actual consumption) and that the tariffs and prices are configured for that period.
-Upon arrival at the end date of the billing period (this can be monthly, quarterly, semi-annual or annual, as defined in that contract), the bill is ready for approval.
+Once the contract is signed, the invoice (or multiple invoices if there is an advance invoice) is generated and the end customer is billed.
+Invoices are automatically generated by Zero Friction as long as the invoice information is correct.
+This usually means that meter readings must be available for the start and end dates of the billing period (to calculate actual consumption) and that the rates and prices for that period are configured.
+Upon arrival at the end date of the billing period (which can be monthly, quarterly, semi-annually, or annually, as defined in the contract), the invoice is ready for approval.

-If the system fails to create the invoices automatically because data is missing (e.g. no meter readings, missing prices/rates...), a manual intervention is required to create the invoice.
-The missing data must be added and the invoice creation must be triggered manually.
+If the system fails to automatically generate invoices due to missing data (e.g., missing meter readings, missing prices/rates, etc.), manual intervention is required to create the invoice.
+The missing data must be added and the invoice must be generated manually.

-Congratulations!!!
-Your invoice has now been sent and you have collected payment.
-But what happens if the invoice is not collected?
+Congratulations!
+Your invoice has been sent, and now it's your customer's turn to pay.
+But what happens if the invoice isn't collected?

 Collection

-Depending on the type of payment method (SCT or SDD), a SEPA mandate can be linked, allowing requests for direct debits.
+Depending on the payment method type (SCT or SDD), a SEPA mandate can be linked, enabling direct debit requests.
 IBAN numbers are also used to automatically assign incoming manual transfers to the correct customer.
-More specifically, with respect to bank transactions, we have the following types:
+Specifically, we have the following types of bank transactions:

 Outgoing bank transaction:

-A file that holds the requested transactions to the bank.
+A file containing the transactions requested to the bank.
 There are two types of bank transactions that Zero Friction can request from the bank:

 • Refund: